 Good morning.
 Today I am going to Disneyland and letting Genie, Disney’s free in-app itinerary planning service, tell me what to do.
 I will do everything it tells me to up until midday or so.
 Folks, I am excited. pic.twitter.com/Qr75bOdb3x

-The thread continues as Genie decides for the Guest to rope drop Pinocchio’s Daring Journey, not exactly a high-demand attraction to rope drop.
-“They may be surprised to see me”, jokes the Guest.
-Later on in the thread, the Guest notices Genie tries to upsell them and offers them the ability to bypass standby lines with Genie+ for $20.00.
+The thread continues as Genie decides for the Guest to rope drop Pinocchio’s Daring Journey, which is not exactly a high-demand attraction to rope drop.
+“They may be surprised to see me,” jokes the Guest.
+Later on in the thread, the Guest notices Genie trying to upsell them and offers them the ability to bypass standby lines with Genie+ for $20.00.